-Tavern fights were typical.
-Especially so considering the beat-up state of the Andred pub Kaiser Evans found himself in.
+Tavern brawls were typical, and the beat-up Andred pub was no exception.
 But he was just sitting at the counter, enjoying his ale, and the fight appeared to be only a little tussle.

-He glanced at the fighting men.
+Kaiser Evans glanced at the fighting men.
 What a pain, he thought, continuing with his drink.
-Perhaps he'd stay a little bit to see how this fight would end, and then he would either intervene or leave.
+Perhaps he'd stay a little bit to see how this fight would end, and then either intervene or leave.
 As the scuffle continued, Kaiser heard the bartender grumble.
 "Can't bring this anywhere else every day," he muttered, his voice barely audible over the cheering and screaming.

 Kaiser tilted his head, glancing again over his shoulder.
 "Do you know why they're fighting?" he asked, unsure on the cause of the fight.
 Perhaps if they needed it, he could… help them.

 The bartender shrugged.
 "Something about a magic coin, hell if I know."
-He resumed the polishing of his glass.
+He resumed polishing his glass.
 Behind Kaiser, one of the fighters hefted a chair and smashed it over his opponent's head.

 His interest piqued, Kaiser turned around on his stool.
 "Magic coins, hm?"
 He stood up and walked over to the men fighting.
 "I will only ask you nicely to stop fighting once," he told them calmly with a smile.

-"Don't you tell us what to do," one of the men said, swinging at Kaiser, obviously extremely drunk, evidenced by the fact his punch missed Kaiser by a wide margin and causing the man to fall flat on his face.
+"Don't you tell us what to do," one of the men said, swinging at Kaiser, obviously extremely drunk, evidenced by the fact his punch missed Kaiser by a wide margin and caused the man to fall flat on his face.

-The other drunk stood dumb, wide-eyed.
+The other drunk stood dumb and wide-eyed.
 When he finally realized what had happened to his opponent, he raised his hands in the air and declared, "I won!"
-He stumbled to the unconscious belligerent and rummaged around in the guy's shirt, extracting a broken gold piece.
-He grinned, and looked at Kaiser.
+He stumbled to the unconscious belligerent and rummaged around in the man's shirt, extracting a broken gold piece.
+He grinned toothily, and looked at Kaiser.
 "My friend!
 This wouldn't have been possible if not for you!
-Celebrate the reward and battle with me!
-Just follow me~!"
+Celebrate the reward with me!
+Just follow me!"
 He pulled a similar piece from his pocket as he staggered toward the door.